 Philadelphia, the City of Brotherly Love, offers both colonial charm and modern attractions.
 As far as cost of living goes, Philadelphia isn’t as expensive as bigger cities like New York or San Francisco.
 There are also relative bargains to be had in the housing market for both renters and home buyers.
-You’ll also enjoy the low income taxes of the state of Pennsylvania.
+You’ll also enjoy the low-income taxes of the state of Pennsylvania.
+If you’re considering a move, consider working with a financial advisor to get your finances in order before the big day.

 Philadelphia Housing Costs

 You can still find a single-family home in the Philadelphia metro area for under $300,000.
-As a matter of fact, according to 2018 data from the National Association of Realtors, the median sale price for such a home in Philly is $224,600.
-That makes the city’s market significantly cheaper than other East Coast cities like New York ($403,900) and Boston ($460,300).
+The average sale price for such a home in Philly is $318,000, which has had one of the area’s largest increases over the past couple of years.
+However, that still makes the city’s market significantly cheaper than other East Coast cities like New York ($765,000) and Boston ($795,000).
+If you’re someone who wants to own a home but also live in a big city, Philadelphia might be the perfect fit for you.

 Renting in Philadelphia

 Numbeo.com’s May 2019 data places the average monthly utility bill in Philadelphia at $145.61.
 That’s for a 915-square-foot apartment and includes electricity, heating, water and garbage.
 This is just below the national average, which is $152.11.

-Want to add on internet?
+Want to add on the internet?
 You can expect to pay around $67.50 a month in Philly.
-The average monthly internet bill for the U.S. as a whole is $62.52, which is about $5 cheaper than Philadelphia.
+The average monthly internet bill for the U.S. as a whole is $62.52, which is about $5 cheaper than in Philadelphia.

 Philadelphia Food Prices